Rick Darling: 1979–80

-Darling began the 1979–80 season superbly with 88 against the West Indies for South Australia.
+In late 1979 Ian Chappell wrote that Darling was a front runner to partner with Bruce Laird for Australia although "my personal feeling is that he [Darling] is better down the list."
+Indeed, Darling asked if he could bat down the order for South Australia although "I accept I would have a better chance" of playing for Australia "if I was opening.
+But I enjoy it better down the order.
+I feel more relaxed."
+He was originally named at number four for South Australia against the West Indies then was promoted to three.
+He made 88, which saw him discussed as a possible selection for the first test.
+However Darling was overlooked in favour of Rick McCosker.

-"I can see that if I want to get back in the Test side I will have to concentrate on opening because there seems to be plenty of middle-order batsmen", he said.
-However, when picked to play against the West Indies for a Tasmanian Invitational XI he made 1; then when he asked to bat down the order he was dismissed for 15.
+A month later Darling said "I can see that if I want to get back in the Test side I will have to concentrate on opening because there seems to be plenty of middle-order batsmen".
+However, when picked to play against the West Indies for a Tasmanian Invitational XI he made 1.
+He asked to bat down the order he was dismissed for 15.
+Darling returned to opening.
 Against NSW he made 42 and 10 then impressed against England with 45 and 75 not out and 50 against WA.

-Darling was unable to force his way back into the test team but was selected to play for Australia in the one day side.
+Darling was selected to play for Australia in the one day side in December 1979, replacing Bruce Laird.
 He made 20.

 He followed this with 134 against Queensland in a Sheffield Shield game, his fifth first class century.
 He was injured while fielding later in the season.

 1980–81

 Darling began the next summer well with 81 against Tasmania.
 He suffered more injury problems hurting his thigh in a game against Western Australia.
 Highlights of the summer included 61 against India, 65 against Victoria and 50, plus 51 in a McDonald's Cup semi final.
+In January 1980 Darling was hit on the temple from a Jeff Thomson delivery in a Shield game against Queensland and had to be taken to hospital.